 - no one should enter the lake/creek.

-Monash Residential Services provides free laundry facilities, including washing machines and clothes dryers, for residents’ use.
+Monash Residential Services provides free laundry facilities, including automatic washing machines and clothes dryers, irons and ironing boards intended for residents’ use.
 Hot water taps have been disabled to encourage residents to use cold water when washing.
 Residents are reminded to ensure that dryer filters are cleaned on a regular basis and to ensure correct washing powder is used in washing machines.

 Clothes airers or pull out lines have been provided to each resident for drying clothing.
 It is not permitted to hang clothing from balconies, windows or any other make-shift clothesline.